William A. Jones III: Biography

 He chose to return to base to report the downed pilot's exact location.
 Despite his severe burns, he landed his damaged aircraft safely, and insisted on passing on the vital information before receiving medical treatment.
 The downed pilot was rescued later that day.
 Jones survived his wounds and was promoted to full colonel, and died the next year in an aircraft accident in Virginia.
-Aged 47 at his death, he was buried in Saint Johns Episcopal Church Cemetery, Warsaw, Virginia.
+Aged 47 at his death, he was buried in Saint John's Episcopal Church Cemetery, Warsaw, Virginia.
 His Medal of Honor was presented to his widow by President Richard Nixon on August 6, 1970, during a ceremony at the White House.